-This page mainly aims at explaining my current research activities as a member of the financial instruments sector team at IRI Columbia, research fellow at Harvard Humanitarian Initiative and the translation of research findings into operational activities of the SOS Children’s Villages International Global Emergency Response Team (GER) team.
+This page mainly aims at explaining my current research and operational activities as a senior research fellow at Harvard Humanitarian Initiative, a consultant at the World Bank’s climate and risk management team and the translation of research findings into operational activities of the SOS Children’s Villages International Global Emergency Response Team (GER) team.

 Why?
 What?
 How?

-My team at Columbia University aims at increasing the disaster resilience of smallholder farmers.
-Since data are the backbone of weather insurance, but local observations via weather stations are scarce in many regions, we rely on many different satellite-based datasets.
+My previous team at Columbia University aimed to increase the disaster resilience of smallholder farmers.
+Since data are the backbone of weather insurance, but local observations via weather stations are scarce in many regions, we relied on many different satellite-based datasets.
 Some of them, such as soil moisture, work independently from cloud cover.
 Weather index insurance insures people against moisture deficits in sensitive growing periods, independently from crop loss at the end of the season.
 Farmers are heavily involved in the design process via exercises that focus on identifying the worst historical drought years (related to other events they can remember, such as elections) or games that illustrate probabilities of droughts vs. the added-value of insurance.

 The work for SOS Children’s Villages International concentrates entirely on developments and operational activities related to humanitarian aid.
 In collaboration with DHL we’re developing a disaster management platform that works in near real-time, includes warnings from street level (kidnapping) to continental scale (tropical cyclone) and includes users in all 134 SOS countries.
 We cover all phases of the disaster management cycle, whereas in-depth risk assessment in SOS villages are used to pre-position vital resources before any kind of disaster might strike.
 In parallel, we monitor conditions via different kinds of disaster services and seasonal forecasts.
 If a disaster leads to destruction we work with technical partners to assess the damages based on high-resolution optical or radar satellite imagery as fast as possible.
 This way, we’re independent from all kinds of disaster mapping activities (disaster charter, UNITAR, etc.)